History of Białystok: Branicki Estate (1661–1802)

 In 1692 Stefan Mikołaj Branicki, the son of Jan Klemens Branicki, obtained the rights to the city of Białystok from King John III Sobieski and built Branicki Palace in the city on the foundations of former defensive castle of Wiesiołowskis' family.
 The project's author is a prominent architect: Tylman of Gameren.
 In the second half of the 18th century the ownership of the city was inherited by Field Crown Hetman Jan Klemens Branicki.
 It was he who transformed the previously existing palace built by his father into the magnificent residence of a great noble, which was frequently visited by Polish kings and poets.
 Numerous artists and scientists came to Białystok to take advantage of Branicki's patronage.
 In 1745 Branicki established Poland's first military technical college, School of Civil and Military Engineering and in 1748, one of the oldest theaters in Poland, the Komedialnia.
 New schools were established, including a ballet school in connection with the foundation of the theater.
 On 19 November 1748 marries Izabella Poniatowska as his third wife Hetman Jan Klemens Branicki.
-In 1749, King Augustus III of Poland confirmed city rights, and extended the city limits.
+On 1 February 1749, King Augustus III of Poland awarded Białystok city rights, and extended the city limits.